 Bellevue Hospital was always crowded.
-In 1853, Bellevue Hospital treated 5,564 patients, almost double the number treated in 1847.30 In 1855, Bellevue Hospital had 200 more patients than its proper capacity.31 In 1892, 16,541 patients were treated at Bellevue Hospital.32 That same year, 4,539 alcoholic patients, 3,347 who were men, were admitted to Bellevue Hospital (no other general hospital in the city would accept these patients).33 In 1903, Bellevue Hospital admitted 27,547 patients; in 1904, 28,925.34 In 1925, there were 46,226 admissions to the medical and surgical wards and 1,926 births in the hospital.
+In 1853, Bellevue treated 5,564 patients, almost double the number treated in 1847.30 In 1855, Bellevue Hospital had 200 more patients than its proper capacity.31 In 1892, Bellevue treated 16,541 patients.32 That same year, Bellevue Hospital admitted 4,539 alcoholic patients, 3,347 who were men (no other general hospital in the city would accept these patients).33 In 1903, Bellevue Hospital admitted 27,547 patients; in 1904, 28,925.34 In 1925, there were 46,226 admissions to the medical and surgical wards and 1,926 births in the hospital.
 Also in 1925, the number of outpatient visits was 308,769 exclusive of new cases, which totaled 76,764.35 In 1930, there were 58,026 admissions.
-That same year 2,349 children were born in the hospital; the Ambulance Division responded to 13,901 calls; 59,627 treatments were provided by the Physio-Therapy Division; and over 27,813 tons of coal was consumed.36 A staff of 102 interns and 67 doctors. assisted by 692 nurses and attendants, handled a total of 454,552 dispensary visits.37 Commenting on conditions in the Tuberculosis Service, the Department of Hospitals, in its Second Annual Report, noted the following: "There has been a steady increase in the number of patients treated annually....
+That same year 2,349 children were born in the hospital; the Ambulance Division responded to 13,901 calls; 59,627 treatments were provided by the Physiotherapy Division; and over 27,813 tons of coal was consumed.36 A staff of 102 interns and 67 doctors, assisted by 692 nurses and attendants, handled a total of 454,552 dispensary visits.37 Commenting on conditions in the Tuberculosis Service, the Department of Hospitals, in its Second Annual Report, noted the following: "There has been a steady increase in the number of patients treated annually....
 This increase has, of course, placed an increasing burden on the personnel and facilities of the [Tuberculosis] Service, which are now taxed to their utmost capacity."38

 The psychiatric department was also crowded.
-In 1930, 16,036 patients were admitted to the Bellevue Hospital Psychiatric Department.39 In 1935, 21,056 patients were admitted; of that number, 5,850, or 27.8 percent were subsequently committed to state hospitals.40 The 1930 annual report of the Department of Hospitals of the City of New York noted the "tremendous overcrowding, particularly in the Bellevue Hospital Psychiatric Department."41 Years later, overcrowding still persisted.
-In 1965, the average occupancy rate in the Psychiatric Department was 115.3 percent.42
+In 1930, Bellevue admitted 16,036 patients to Psychiatric Department; in 1935, 21,056.
+Of the latter number, 5,850, or 27.8 percent were subsequently committed to state hospitals.^{39, 40} The 1930 annual report of the Department of Hospitals of the City of New York noted the "tremendous overcrowding, particularly in the Bellevue Hospital Psychiatric Department."41 Years later, overcrowding still persisted.
+In 1965, the average occupancy rate in the Psychiatric Department was 115.3 percent of capacity.42

-Private hospitals had large caseloads, but in the municipal hospitals, such as Bellevue, the caseloads were much larger.
-In 1934, 134 hospitals in New York City treated a total of 644,729 inpatients; inpatient days totaled 14,160,367.
-Of these totals, the 24 municipal hospitals, comprising 18 percent of the total number of hospitals, treated over one-third of the inpatient caseload (222,287 patients) and provided over one-third of the inpatient days of care (5,272,635 inpatient days).43 In 1935, Bellevue Hospital alone admitted 61,920 patients and provided 896,450 inpatient days of care.44 The United Hospital Fund reported that between 1930 and 1934, "Service (both the number of patients and patient days) increased in general hospitals under all types of control, all of which has increased their facilities, but very much more in the general hospitals under municipal control than in the voluntary hospitals."45

-While the municipal hospitals were operating at almost maximum capacity, the voluntary hospitals had thousands of empty beds.
-The United Hospital Fund reported that "Throughout 1934, the average number of empty beds in voluntary hospitals in New York City was 6,508."46
+Private hospitals had large caseloads, but in the municipal hospital system, which included Bellevue, the caseloads were much larger.
+In 1934, 134 hospitals in New York City treated a total of 644,729 inpatients with inpatient days totaling 14,160,367.
+Of these totals, the twenty-four municipal hospitals, comprising eighteen percent of the total number of hospitals, treated over one-third of the inpatient caseload (222,287 patients) and provided over one-third of the inpatient days of care (5,272,635 inpatient days).43 In 1935, Bellevue Hospital alone admitted 61,920 patients and provided 896,450 inpatient days of care.44 The United Hospital Fund reported that between 1930 and 1934, "Service (both the number of patients and patient days) increased in general hospitals under all types of control, all of which has increased their facilities, but very much more in the general hospitals under municipal control than in the voluntary hospitals."45 capacity, the voluntary hospitals had thousands of empty beds.
+The United Hospital Fund reported: "Throughout 1934, the average number of empty beds in voluntary hospitals in New York City was 6,508."46